Qualifications from the College of Engineering

 The college offers a wide range of postgraduate qualifications.

-The BE(Hons) is a 4-year professional degree which starts with the Engineering Intermediate Year followed by three Professional Years in a choice of nine disciplines.
+The BE(Hons) is a 4-year professional degree which starts with the Engineering First Year followed by three Professional Years in a choice of nine disciplines.
 Once the Engineering Intermediate Year has been completed there are nine disciplines (specialist subjects) to choose from in the Bachelor of Engineering with Honours.
 See the regulations for a BE(Hons) for detailed requirements.

 The Bachelor of Product Design has three majors: Industrial Product Design, Applied Immersive Game Design and Chemical, Natural & Healthcare Product Formulation.

 The Bachelor of Forestry Science is a four-year degree that includes a large amount of field work and prepares graduates for managing forest resources by combining the study of core science courses with management, commerce, and technologies.